 Mearns Primary School continues to clearly demonstrate the capacity to improve.
 We will continue to aim for excellence by maintaining a culture of creativity and innovation whilst providing leadership opportunities at all levels.

-All staff in Mearns Primary engage in reflection, CPD and effective self-evaluation all with the purpose of improving learning experiences and achievement for all.
+All staff in Mearns Primary engage in reflection, CPD and effective self-evaluation, all with the purpose of improving learning experiences and achievement for all.
 Staff share a vision and work collegiately to manage change in an open and supportive climate.
 They are very knowledgeable about the principles and practices associated with CfE and use data and intelligence very well.

 We are all fully committed to working together to continue Mearns’ journey to excellence.